Skip to content

 safe-outputs:

-- github.com # Default GitHub domains are always included
+- api.github.com # GitHub domains always included

 safe-outputs:

-github-token: ${{ secrets.CUSTOM_PAT }} # Use custom PAT instead of default precedence
+github-token: ${{ secrets.CUSTOM_PAT }} # global

 create-issue: